 Penzance Madron Beaver Scouts

 We are pleased to have been chosen for the charity of the year for the Penzance Madron Scout Group.
 On 30th September a group of Beavers took part in the Rotary Ramble, hiking 4.4 miles.
 The little Beavers will be presented with certificates to show our appreciation.
 The Scout Group also held a fun quiz night on Friday 26th October at the Sportsman's Arms, Heamoor.
 The latest event to be organised by the group will be a raffle held on Wedneday 12th December at their mini Christmas pantomime.
-Many thanks to the Beavers and Scout Group leaders for all of their support.
+Many thanks to the Beavers and Scout Group leaders for all of their support, they have raised £407.

 We are working in partnership with the Teenage Cancer Trust to raise awareness in schools.
 Our objective is to have the TCT education package delivered in secondary schools, starting in Cornwall.
 We believe that increased awareness of all cancers in teenagers and young adults will help to promote early diagnosis.
 A big thank you to the Education and Advocacy team at TCT for their support in achieving our common aim.
 The Teenage Cancer Trust awareness week runs from 1st - 7th October.